dash-cop/DashCop/RideSafe/README.md

 ## Dataset Creation

 ### Curation Rationale
-RideSafe-500 was created to fill the gap in datasets tailored for two-wheeler traffic violations.
+RideSafe-400 was created to fill the gap in datasets tailored for two-wheeler traffic violations.
 Existing datasets lack specific annotations for helmet use and passenger count, making it difficult to train models for these applications.

 ### Source Data
 The videos were collected from real-world dashcams in urban, suburban, and highway environments.
 Data was sourced from publicly shared dashcam footage (with permissions) and custom recordings.

 ### Annotations
 Annotations were generated using a combination of manual labeling and semi-automated tools.
 The annotation process involved three annotators per video for consistency, followed by a quality-check stage.

-### Personal and Sensitive Information
-The dataset does not include personally identifiable information (PII) or sensitive data.
-Vehicle license plates and faces of riders were blurred during preprocessing to maintain privacy.

 ## Considerations for Using the Data